Chinese New Year's Eve: Burning of bamboo and use of firecrackers

+According to ancient Chinese mythology, a devil was believed to be living in the western mountains, who possessed the ability to inflict illness upon those who encountered it.
+Throughout most of Chinese history, Chinese households burned bamboo to scare said devil out of their house on Chinese New Year's Eve.
+In contemporary times, firecrackers have replaced bamboo as the holiday’s primary method of celebration.

-The Kitchen God
+Kitchen God

-The Chinese kitchen god is regarded as the ambassador of the Jade Emperor to each Chinese family.
-It is said that at the midnight of Chinese New Year’s Eve, the kitchen god from each family should go to heaven to report the family’s deeds during the year.
-On lunar new year, the kitchen god returns to the earth and each family welcomes him by pasting a new picture of him in the kitchen.
+The Chinese Kitchen God is regarded as the ambassador of the Jade Emperor to each Chinese family.
+It is said that at the midnight of Chinese New Year's Eve, the kitchen god from each family should go to heaven to report the family's deeds during the year.
+On Chinese New Year, the kitchen god returns to the earth and each family welcomes him by pasting a new picture of him in the kitchen.

-Inviting a Door God
+Inviting a door god

-On Chinese New Year’s Eve, each family would invite the door god by pasting its picture on the front door as a talisman to forbid any devil to enter the family.
-The most popular door gods are Zhong kui, Qin shubao and Yu chigong in different area of China.
+On Chinese New Year's Eve, each family would invite the door god by pasting its picture on the front door as a talisman to forbid any devil to enter the family.
+The most popular door gods are Zhong Kui, Qin Shubao and Yuchi Gong in different areas of China.

 Peach wood

-On Chinese New Year's Eve, Chinese will make bow of peach wood to exorcise the devil that caused plagues, which dates back to the Qin Dynasty.
+On Chinese New Year's Eve, Chinese will make bow of peach wood to exorcise the devil that caused plagues, which dates back to the Qin dynasty.
 The ghost would do no harm to man, but the ancients were afraid of them, so they asked for help to drive the ghost away.
 The entrance-guarding god was closely related to festivals and peach wood was regarded as a supernatural force with which ghosts could be driven away.

-Traditional foods for Chinese New Year’s Eve
+Traditional foods for Chinese New Year's Eve

 Family reunion dinner is crucial to Chinese.
-Chinese New Year’s Eve feast allows every family members to sit together.
+Chinese New Year's Eve feast allows every family members to sit together.
 It takes days to do the preparation.
-Every dish on Chinese New Year’s Eve have different meanings.
+Every dish on Chinese New Year's Eve have different meanings.
 Some of the most popular dishes are:

-Spring Rolls
+Spring rolls

-Spring rolls is a traditional dish in East China.
-It is a Cantonese dish which people make the thin dough wrappers in the cylindrical-shaped rolls and fill them with vegetables, meat, or something sweet, then fried the spring rolls to give them a golden-yellow color.
+Spring rolls are a traditional dish in parts of China.
+People make the thin dough wrappers in the cylindrical-shaped rolls and fill them with vegetables, meat, or something sweet, then fried the spring rolls to give them a golden-yellow color.

 Dumplings

-The dumpling is a traditional food to eat in north China on Chinese New Year’s Eve while in southern China very few people serve dumplings as Lunar New Year’s Eve dinner.
+The dumpling is a traditional food to eat in north China on Chinese New Year's Eve while in southern China very few people serve dumplings as Chinese New Year's Eve dinner.
 Minced meat (pork, shrimp, chicken, beef.etc.) and vegetables are wrapped in the elastic dough skin.
 Boiling, steaming, frying are the most common ways to cook dumplings in China.